 The exhibition Gloves is a series of six short performances realized in 2018.
 The artist conceived the performances as intimate moments to be shared personally with the viewers.
 The performances, for this reason, required a small and captive audience.
 The artist paid some of the members of the audience to attend, while others were paid by the other attendees, realizing a circular economy in which everyone was giving something to someone else.
 The gesture of giving as a political form of sharing is conceived as a sublimation of antagonistic behaviors against increased forms of control and surveillance in the Western world.

 The performances were inspired by the artist’s analysis of the relationship between sex-power-art.
 Money, also a part of the equation, was subsumed under the general concept of power and its exercise.

-The performances, which at times make for fastidious if not uncomfortable viewing — depending on one’s personal experiences and ways of processing trauma — are a moment of reflection on contemporary violence which is masked, particularly in the western world, under a thin hypocritical veil of civilization or worse of love.
-The aesthetic thinking behind this body of work is rooted in the inability of people being nothing other than an accumulation of experiences that enflame reactions and overreactions.
-It reveals the impossibility of conceiving an alternative pattern to the current modus vivendi.
+The performances, which at times make for fastidious if not uncomfortable viewing — depending on one’s personal experiences and ways of processing power relations and trauma — are a moment of reflection on contemporary violence that is masked, particularly in the Western world, under a thin hypocritical veil of civilization or worse presented and sold as an act of care and love.

 The quote is generally attributed to Oscar Wilde.
 Nevertheless there is uncertainty about the source.